 — Joe Biden (@JoeBiden) October 30, 2020

 So simple.
 So arrogant.
 So false.
 Joe Biden promised it would be easy to solve the country’s problems.
 We just needed his leadership to make it happen.
 How is that promise looking now that there have been more COVID deaths in 2021 than there were in 2020.
-True that’s largely the result of the delta variant but Biden also had three effective vaccines from the day he took office.
-Biden promised a return to the pre-COVID world but that hasn’t happened and after Afghanistan a lot of people are wondering if he was really ever up to the job of just had a good PR team.
+True, that’s largely the result of the delta variant but Biden also had three effective vaccines from the day he took office.
+Biden promised a return to the pre-COVID world but that hasn’t happened and after Afghanistan a lot of people are wondering if he was really ever up to the job or just had a good PR team.

 And his promise about not shutting down the economy relates to the other problem that isn’t mentioned by Politico: Inflation.
 Inflation is surging in ways that people can see and feel.
 The cost of gas here in California has risen dramatically, just as one example.
 And the evidence suggests inflation is going to continue for at least another year, maybe longer.
 No matter what else is going right, people won’t feel good about the economy or the future while inflation is surging.